Austin Smith (politician)

 Austin Smith (born April 20, 1995) is an American politician.
 He was a member of the 29th district of the Arizona House of Representatives, alongside Steve Montenegro, from 2023 to 2025.
 He was also a senior director of Turning Point Action.
-He was found guilty of forging signatures on his petition and barred from seeking public office.
+In November 2025, he pleaded guilty to forging signatures on his re-election petition.
+On January 6, 2026, Smith was sentenced to probation and a five-year ban from running for public office.

 Career

 Smith was a conservative youth leader.
-He is a former director of Turning Point USA, the conservative youth organization co-founded by Charlie Kirk and the late Bill Montgomery, and he is the former chairman of the Arizona branch of the Young Republicans.
+He is a former director of Turning Point USA, the conservative youth organization co-founded by Charlie Kirk and Bill Montgomery, and he is the former chairman of the Arizona branch of the Young Republicans.